 All upper-division units required for the major and minor must be earned in residence.

 The major department, on a case-by-case basis, may give credit for upper-division courses taken prior to matriculation and may pre-approve required upper-division major courses to be taken out of residence.

 Once students matriculate at USC, all courses taken for subject or unit credit in the fall and spring semesters must be taken in residence.
 Only transfer work that appears on the transfer institution’s transcript for a summer term will be accepted.

-In rare circumstances, exceptions to this fall and spring enrollment policy and approval to take specific courses out of residence may be granted in advance by the student's major department or, for undeclared students, by the Office of the College of Letters, Arts and Sciences Dean of Academic Programs.
+In rare circumstances, exceptions to this fall and spring enrollment policy and approval to take specific courses out of residence may be granted in advance by the student’s major department or, for undeclared students, by the Office of the College of Letters, Arts and Sciences associate dean for academic programs.
 If permission to take courses out of residence is granted, the major department must pre-approve use of the courses for the major, and use of the course to fulfill any other requirements must be pre-approved following the usual approval process for transfer courses.
 Courses to be used as electives must be pre-approved by the closest equivalent department at USC.
-Any such approval must be conferred in writing and must follow the procedures outlined on the Request for Exception to Residence form.
+Any such approval must be conferred in writing and must follow the procedures outlined on the request for exception to residency form.